elsewhencode/project-guidelines/README.md

 ## 6. Structure and Naming <a name="structure-and-naming"></a>
 * Organize your files around product features / pages / components, not roles.
 Also, place your test files next to their implementation.

+    _why:_
+    > Instead of a long list of files You will create small modules that encapsulate one responsibility including its test and so on.
+It gets much easier to navigate through and things can be found at a glance

 **Bad**

 ```